Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Introduction

 \section{Introduction}

-In turbulent suspensions, the breakup of agglomerates -- material structures formed from an ensemble of fragments or primary particles or monomers compacted together -- due to the hydrodynamic stress generated by the surrounding fluid is a key process in a wide range of applications, in both natural and engineering contexts.
-Examples include rubber compounding \citep{Manas_2012}, the production of micro-particles via wet synthesis \citep{Gavi_2010}, the rheological behavior of suspensions \citep{Bilodeau_1998}, and sediment transport in natural flows or wastewater streams \citep{Kaveh_2025}.
+In turbulent suspensions, the breakup of agglomerates -- material structures formed by an ensemble of fragments or primary particles or monomers compacted together -- due to the hydrodynamic stress generated by the surrounding fluid is a key process in a wide range of applications, in both natural and engineering contexts.
+Examples include rubber compounding \citep{Manas2012}, the production of micro-particles via wet synthesis \citep{Gavi2010}, the rheological behavior of suspensions \citep{Bilodeau1998}, and sediment transport in natural flows or wastewater streams \citep{Kaveh_2025}.
 Despite the broad scope of these applications, only a few experimental studies have analyzed the breakup process at the scale of individual agglomerates \citep{Harshe_2011,Saha_2015,Saha_2016,Coletti2025}.
-On the numerical side, most of the approaches (based, e.g., on Discrete Element Methods or Immersed Boundary methods) for the turbulent breakup of aggregates demand complex implementation and considerable computational resources.
-As a consequence, their application soon becomes impractical for large populations of agglomerates when directly coupled with complex flow fields obtained by integrating the three-dimensional Navier-Stokes equations.
-An alternative strategy, which we explore here, is to develop surrogate models based on neural networks (NN), capable to determining the breakup condition of an agglomerate after appropriate training.
-These models are generally computationally fast and could enable simulations involving very large aggregate populations, thereby providing a realistic representation of process equipment, thus representing a promising avenue of numerical modeling.

-Recently, \citet{Khalifa_2023} trained a NN on Large Eddy Simulations of a turbulent flow coupled with Discrete Element Methods to quantify breakup due to inter-agglomerate collisions; the trained model was then integrated into an Eulerian–Lagrangian simulation framework, replacing the physical collision model with a much faster neural surrogate.
-A model extension included the agglomeration process also \citep{Khalifa_2024}.

-In this study, we present a data-driven approach, based on Graph Neural Networks (GNNs), which is meant to make predictions on aggregate breakup without performing simulations to directly compute the forces acting on the aggregate.
-In particular, we develop two different GNN models: the first one is simply meant to classify whether a single aggregate will break or not; the second is meant to infer the maximal tensile force acting on one of its internal links.
-Using the latter model, the inferred maximal force can then be compared to a threshold value for rupture to establish whether the aggregate will break or not.
+Most experimental work focuses instead on the global properties of the population of particles -- such as the particle size distribution or mean size --, rather than on the mechanism and evolution of individual breakup events, the reason being that agglomerates breakup is very complex and strongly depends on the aggregate structure and flow-field conditions over time.
+As a result, such studies do not provide tools for accurate prediction of agglomerate breakup processes.